mdayat/quicks/README.md

 # Quicks

-A pop-up-based app that comprises two alternating tools: (1) message and (2) to-do list.
+A simple app that comprises two alternating tools: (1) message and (2) to-do list.
 Apart from that, in the [Explanation](#explanation) section, I explain the reasons for my decision to choose a tech stack, code base architecture, and my approach to solving a problem.

 For quick hands-on, you can follow the instructions provided in the next section, and, ofc, you can modify the data directly in src/data/inbox.ts.
 The data that I mentioned is a variable with the names of `inboxes` and `messages`; be aware of `uuid` in both variables.